-How to reduce income tax using tax efficient investments
+How to reduce income tax in the UK using tax-efficient investments

-The following are six of the most popular routes for reducing income tax in the UK using tax efficient investments:
+The following are six of the most popular routes for reducing income tax in the UK:

 - Enterprise Investment Scheme (EIS)